-- Switch cell phones to the off or vibrate position upon entering campus, during class and school activity time - ONLY use cell phones to check messages and make short calls during the school day and does not interrupt instructional time or learning. - Not use cell phones, including other functions (i.e. camera) in restrooms or shower/locker rooms and other unsupervised areas. - Not use phone features/accessories such as camera and video camera, video player and music player, while on campus.
-These features/accessories are considered kapu items and should not be used except at the request or approval of a teacher. - Unauthorized use of a cell phone and/or smart watch will result in the device being confiscated by the faculty/staff member observing the misuse and turned in to the school office where the student may retrieve it at the end of the school day. - If the device is confiscated after the dismissal bell if may be retrieved the next school day. - Chronic misuse of cell phones and portable media devices during school hours may lead to disciplinary action. - Not use cellphones or portable media devices at required events such as 'Aha Mele, Graduation, Baccalaureate and Founder's Day. - For all student or family emergencies, contact the office to inform them so that the office can best assist your child.
+- Switch cell phones to the off or vibrate position upon entering campus, during class and school activity time - ONLY use cell phones to check messages and make short calls during the school day and ensure that it does not interrupt instructional time or learning. - Not use cell phones, including other functions (i.e. camera) in restrooms or shower/locker rooms and other unsupervised areas. - Not use phone features/accessories such as camera and video camera, video player and music player, while on campus.
+These features/accessories are considered kapu items and should not be used except at the request or approval of a teacher. - Not use cellphones or portable media devices at required events such as 'Aha Mele, Graduation, Baccalaureate and Founder's Day.